erich666/chex_latex/README.md

     perl aspell_sorter.pl alltypos.txt > spell_check.txt

+which simply sorts the words in the alltypos.txt file, removing duplicates and giving a count.
+The file produced first lists all capitalized words (it is easy to skim past authors that way), then all lowercase.
+Sometimes the Aspell dictionaries leave words out, flagging false positives.
+You can avoid many of these by taking this output spell_check.txt file and pasting its contents into MS Word, for example, which will give a red underline only to words it thinks are misspelled.

 That's it - nothing fancy, but it has saved me a considerable amount of time.
 I can also save the results file, change .tex files, and then make a new spell_check.txt and do a "diff" to see if I've introduced any new errors.